 All SCCA-sanctioned events must be insured for Event Liability and Participant Accident coverage by the SCCA Event Insurance Plan.
-Coverage details can be determined by contacting the SCCA Risk Management Department.
-The Event Chairman shall not let the rally begin until assured by receipt of an appropriate insurance certificate that the insurance requirements have been met.
+Coverage details can be determined by contacting the SCCA Sanction Department.
+The Event Chairman shall not let the rally begin until assured by receipt of an appropriate certificate of insurance that the insurance requirements have been met.